 If a hearing officer requests an independent educational evaluation as part of a hearing, the cost of the evaluation must be at public expense.
-When an independent educational evaluation is at public expense, the criteria under which the evaluation is obtained, including the location of the evaluation and the qualifications of the examiner, is the same as the criteria that the local educational agency uses when it initiates an evaluation to the extent that those criteria are consistent with the parent's right to an independent educational evaluation.
-Except for the criteria described above, the local educational agency does not impose conditions or timelines related to obtaining and independent educational evaluation at public expense.
+When an independent educational evaluation is at public expense, the criteria under which the evaluation is obtained, including the location of the evaluation and the qualifications of the examiner, is the same as the criteria that the local educational agency uses when it initiates an evaluation to the extent that those criteria are consistent with the parent's right to an independent educational agency does not impose conditions or timelines related to obtaining and independent educational evaluation at public expense.